ansh-novarroh/Verba/PYTHON_TUTORIAL.md

 # Installing Python and Setting Up a Virtual Environment

-Before you can use Verba, you'll need to ensure that `Python >=3.10.0` is installed on your system and that you can create a virtual environment for a safer and cleaner project setup.
+Before you can use Vijil RAG Agent, you'll need to ensure that `Python >=3.10.0` is installed on your system and that you can create a virtual environment for a safer and cleaner project setup.

 ## Installing Python

-Python is required to run Verba.
+Python is required to run Vijil RAG Agent.
 If you don't have Python installed, follow these steps:

 ### For Windows: